U.S. parents begin to ask: Should my child get a COVID-19 shot?

 Moderna and Pfizer have said vaccines could be widely available to even younger children by early 2022.

-An Axios/Ipsos poll from April 2-5 found that just 52% of U.S. parents said they were likely to get their kids vaccinated as soon as they become eligible.
+A Reuters/Ipsos poll from April 12-16 found that 55% of U.S. parents said they were interested in getting their kids vaccinated.

 Children under 12 have so far been at relatively low risk from the coronavirus.